 "Mining the archive is like building a time machine; I look at the material culture of the past as a way of understanding what has come into being in our contemporary times."

-Sue Johnson (American, born San Francisco, CA) earned an MFA in Painting and Printmaking from Columbia University and a BFA in Painting from Syracuse University, studying art in London, England and Florence, Italy with Syracuse University.
+Susan R. Johnson (American, born San Francisco, CA) lives and works in Richmond, VA and St. Mary's City, MD.
+She earned an MFA in Painting and Printmaking from Columbia University and a BFA in Painting from Syracuse University, studying art in London, England and Florence, Italy with Syracuse University.

 Johnson's artworks and multiple media installations are revisionist in method creating plausible fictions that run both parallel and counter to canonical histories.
 Works combine installation, painting, drawing, printmaking, photography, textiles, found objects and artist books.
 Projects focus on topics that include the origins of museums, cabinets of curiosities and “lost” collections, the picturing of nature and women, the domestic universe and consumer culture – and collectively, defy easy categorization.